redjules/Azure-AI-Agent-Service-Create-Multi-Agent-App-with-Connected-Agents/README.md

 # Description

-I will create a ulti-agetn app with connected agents using Azure AI Agent Service
+I will create a multi-agent app with connected agents using Azure AI Agent Service

 # Steps